 In 2017, the ability to rely on the "performance-based" compensation exception under Section 162(m) was eliminated and the \$1 million limitation on deductibility generally was expanded to include any individuals serving as the chief executive officer or chief financial officer during the tax year, the next three most highly compensated executive officers during the tax year, and any other individual who was considered a covered employee for any prior tax year beginning after 2016.
-Thus, we generally will not be able to take a deduction for prior to the material restatement.
-In November 2023, the Compensation Committee intends to adopt a new clawback policy as required by Exchange Act Rule 10D-1 and the corresponding NYSE listing standards, which will provide for the mandatory recovery of certain erroneously awarded incentive compensation from our officers in the event of an accounting restatement to correct the Company's material noncompliance with any financial reporting requirement under securities laws.

-any compensation paid to our Named Officers in excess of \$1 million, unless the compensation qualifies for transition relief applicable to certain arrangements that were in place on November 2, 2017.
+Thus, we generally will not be able to take a deduction for any compensation paid to our Named Officers in excess of \$1 million, unless the compensation qualifies for transition relief applicable to certain arrangements that were in place on November 2, 2017.
 We cannot guarantee that any compensation payable to our Named Officers will qualify for the transition relief or that the compensation ultimately will be deductible.

 The Compensation Committee has not adopted a formal policy regarding tax deductibility of compensation paid to our chief executive officer and other executive officers.
-In order to maintain an executive compensation program that continues to strive to achieve the incentive, retention, pay for performance, and other objectives of the program, the Committee Compensation also may provide compensation to our Named Officers that may not be deductible to the extent that the aggregate amount for the year for the Named Officer exceeds \$1 million.
+In order to maintain an executive compensation program that continues to strive to achieve the incentive, retention, pay for performance, and other objectives of the program, the Compensation Committee also may provide compensation to our Named Officers that may not be deductible to the extent that the aggregate amount for the year for the Named Officer exceeds \$1 million.
 However, the Compensation Committee intends to maintain an approach to executive compensation that strongly links pay to performance.